 In short, a mechanical mod is typically a tube like shaped piece of metal, although we are seeing mechanical box mods now such as the Remi by Vaping Outlaws.
 The ‘mech mod’ has a firing pin that allows current, from a battery, to reach the attached RDA.
 This causes the coil to be heated and the juice to be vaporised.

 Most Mechanical mods have a built in safety feature which includes a locking mechanism other than this there is no in-built safety features.
 It is ‘raw’, so to speak.
 Mechanical mods work on the basis of the resistance of a coil, the lower ohm the coil the more power it draws from the battery.
 This is beneficial because you can get a really powerful vape from the mod.
 This makes mechanical mods a very attractive offer for those who are heavily involved with rebuilding RDA’s.

 As mentioned, however, due to their potential safety concerns – mechanical devices should only be used by experience e-cig users.
 We strongly recommended not using a mechanical mod if you are not a seasoned e-cig veteran.

-These atomizers require a lot of know-how to operate.
+These atomisers require a lot of know-how to operate.
 Coil building is not easy and takes some skill to get right.
 On top of this, it is imperative to understand the mechanics behind the devices.
 All coils have a certain resistance measured in ohms.

-Rebuildable Atomizers are not recommended for beginner users due to the nature of the their design and safety concerns.
+Rebuildable atomisers are not recommended for beginner users due to the nature of the their design and safety concerns.
 However, once you are clued up on the relevant science, you will be able to experience the intense flavor and larger vapour volume that these devices offer.